rortian/svg-tessellation-generators/README.md

 which will produce a 'output.html' file.
 There is not currently a gem or cli options, these files just match the code in the book using a sparse number of ruby features.
-Expect a better api soon.
+Expecgt a better api soon.

 ### jruby